-Lecture-Recitals and Documents

-Three juried lecture-recitals are required (MUAP 751, 752 and 753, 12 hours total), each consisting of a 45 minute performance generally preceded by a 30-45 minute research-based lecture dealing with the musical, historical and performance practice issues relevant to the chosen repertoire.
-(The entire lecture recital should not exceed 90 minutes).
+Lecture-Recitals and Documents - Three juried lecture-recitals are required (MUAP 751, 752 and 753, 12 hours total), each consisting of a 45 minute performance generally preceded by a 30-45 minute research-based lecture dealing with the musical, historical and performance practice issues relevant to the chosen repertoire.
+(The entire lecture-recital should not exceed 90 minutes).
 The jury will consist of three full-time music history/performance practice faculty members, one of who will serve as an advisor, together with the appropriate applied music faculty (if possible).
 After securing a date acceptable to the jury and available on the Department calendar, the student will work with the advisor to prepare a lecture draft, which will be distributed to the entire jury no less than one month before the performance.
 The final version of the lecture will incorporate changes mandated by the jury.
-The advisor, along with the applied teacher, will monitor the preparation of the recital portion, whilst the successful completion of the lecture-recital will be certified by a majority of the jury.
+In addition, the advisor, along with the applied teacher, will monitor the preparation of the recital portion, and this will be previewed for the jury approximately one month before the public presentation.
+Inadequate preparation may result in postponement of the lecture-recital.
+The successful completion of the lecture-recital will be certified by a majority of the jury.
+The student will also have a debriefing session with the jury following the presentation to discuss ways for future improvement, as necessary.

-A research document pertaining to each lecture recital must then be submitted.
+A research document pertaining to each completed lecture-recital must be submitted.
 A single advisor will evaluate each of the first two documents (3 hours each): the third or 'final' document must be more substantial than the others (6 hours, undertaken once the student has advanced to candidacy) and will be evaluated by a committee consisting of no fewer than three of the music history/performance practice faculty.